Kirk West: A Life in Focus, Behind the Lens and Behind the Scenes

 As noted in the winter 1988 issue, the book project with Joanne was the reason that issue of the newsletter was delayed—and the reason Kirk made the leap from advertising to full-time documentarian.

-Les Brers Issue #1.
+Photo: Les Brers #1.

 Those hundreds of hours of raw, unfiltered conversation would go on to become invaluable.
 Years later, Kirk sold the trove of recordings to author Alan Paul, who used them as the backbone for his book Brothers and Sisters, and publicly credited Kirk for the “precious cargo” no one else had.
 Not even Kirk had listened to them all.

-And wouldn't you love to get your hands on that biography manuscript by Kirk and Joanne—whatever form it’s in?
+And wouldn't you love to get your hands on that early biography manuscript by Kirk and Joanne—whatever form it’s in?

 As for Les Brers, it didn’t stay just a newsletter.
 It became a gathering place—first by mail, then in person.
 That early fan community helped foster something bigger: the Georgia Allman Brothers Band Association, or GABBA.
 While Kirk may not have been an official founder, there’s no question he helped build the fire that kept the fandom warm.